 1/4 tsp. pepper

-3 10 oz. pkgs frozen cauliflower, coarsely chopped like hash browns (or 1 head fresh, cooked and chopped)
+3 10 oz. pkgs frozen cauliflower, thawed, drained well & coarsely chopped (or I prefer 1 head fresh, cooked & chopped)

 1/2 c. sour cream

 1/2 tsp. paprika for topping

+DIRECTIONS: Thaw the frozen (or cook the fresh) cauliflower & drain well.
 Preheat oven to 350º.
 If adding sausage, brown it in a skillet.
-Mix first 7 ingredients in a bowl and stir int he sausage if using.
+Mix first 7 ingredients in a bowl and stir in the sausage if using.
 Spray glass baking dish.
 Pour mixture into greased dish and bake at 350º for 30 minutes or until bubbly and “hash browns” are tender but not reduced to mush.

 NUTRITIONAL INFO: Makes 9 1-cup servings, each has: (does not include sausage)